Claus1/unigui/README.md

 By default Table has toolbar with search field and icon action buttons.
 It is possible to hide it if set tools = False to the Table constructor.

-By default Table has paginator.
-It is possible to hide it by seting 'paginator = false' table parameter.
+By default Table has paginator if all rows can not drawn on the screen.
+Otherwise a table paginator is redundant.

 If the selected row is not on the currently visible page then setting 'show = True' table parameter causes Unigui to switch to the page with the selected row.